screeps/docs/source/contributed/earlyEnergyManagement.md

 Control point generation is basically energy management, because energy is directly converted into control points by upgrading the controller.

 The goal of this guide is to enable you to:
-* Harvest as much energy as possible
+* Harvest as much energy as possible.
-* Doing so with as few creep parts as possible
+* Doing so with as few creep parts as possible.

-After a genreal introduction to energy harvesting, I will provide a few key features you might want to implement.
+After a general introduction to energy harvesting, I will provide a few key features you might want to implement.
 These features will dramatically increase the energy amount harvested by your bot or focus on improving creep efficiency.

 ### Division of labor
 A key concept for increasing creep efficiency is division of labor: splitting a complex task into smaller tasks distributed to multiple specialized creeps.

-Imgine you are using generic worker creeps with bodys of equal WORK / CARRY / MOVE parts.
+Imagine you are using generic worker creeps with bodies of equal WORK / CARRY / MOVE parts.
 * A creep mining a source is using it's WORK body parts every time it harvests the source, but it is not using it's CARRY or MOVE parts at all.
     When this worker creep filled all it's CARRY parts with energy and is traveling to the storage to store that energy, it will not use it's very expensive WORK parts at all.
 * The far more efficient setup is to split these two tasks to dedicated creeps.
 One harvesting energy (it will have little or no CARRY / MOVE body parts) and one creep carrying the harvested energy to the storage (with little or no WORK body parts).